Reamonn: The 2010s: Breakup and new projects

-On 27 August 2010, Reamonn released their Best Of album "Eleven", which features three new tracks: the new singles "Yesterday", "Colder" and "Let The Morning Sleep".
-Each of the album's two disks features 11 songs taken from every album Reamonn have recorded.
-The Deluxe Edition features a DVD with all the videos and some live tracks.
-In December 2010, Reamonn released their DVD "Eleven: Live At The Casino".
-Later on, the members decided to concentrate on other musical projects.
+On 27 August 2010, Reamonn released their greatest hits album Eleven, which features three new tracks: the new singles "Yesterday", "Colder" and "Let The Morning Sleep".
+Each of the album's two disks feature 11 songs taken from every album Reamonn have recorded.
+The deluxe edition features a DVD with videos of the 19 album tracks plus 20 live tracks.
+In December 2010, Reamonn released their DVD Eleven: Live & Acoustic at the Casino recorded in 2010 at the Kurhaus of Baden-Baden.

-Rea Garvey's first solo single is called "Can't Stand the Silence" and was released on 9 September 2011.
+Subsequently, the members decided to concentrate on other musical projects.
+Rea Garvey's first solo single "Can't Stand the Silence" was released on 9 September 2011.
 The album of the same name was released on 30 September 2011.
-Later, "Can't Stand the Silence: The Encore Edition" was released, featuring a few new songs including the single "Wild Love".
-The tour in support of the album consisted of dates in Germany during 2011 and 2012, and continued on in 2013 with new dates also outside Germany: in Switzerland, France, Ireland, the UK, Austria, Belgium, Luxembourg and the Netherlands.
-For the 2013 dates, Ryan Sheridan was the support act.

-Rea Garvey released his second solo album called "Pride" in May 2014.
-The album features the single "Can't Say No".
-In September 2014, Rea Garvey released the "Oh My Love" EP, which features the original song and a new version with Amy Macdonald.

-Rea Garvey is also a member of the jury for The Voice of Germany.
+The following year, Can't Stand the Silence: The Encore Edition was released, featuring several new songs including the single "Wild Love".
+The tour in support of the album consisted of dates in Germany during 2011 and 2012, and continued in 2013 with dates in Switzerland, France, Ireland, the UK, Austria, Belgium, Luxembourg and the Netherlands.
+For the 2013 dates, Ryan Sheridan was the supporting act.
+Rea Garvey released his second solo album Pride in May 2014, featuring the single "Can't Say No".
+In September 2014, Rea Garvey released the Oh My Love EP, a maxi-single which features the original song from Pride and a new version with Amy Macdonald.
+Rea Garvey was also a member of the jury for The Voice of Germany for several seasons between 2011 and 2022.